Ayyappa1911/iiitb_sysarray/README.md

 # iiitb_sysarray_for_3x3_mat_mul
-# Sytolic Array for 3x3 Matrices Multiplication of Integer Data type
+# Systolic Array for 3x3 Matrices Multiplication of Integer Data type

 The chip design for a Systolic Array which can multiply two 3x3 Matrices of Integer Data type.
 This model consists of Processing Elements(PE) and few delay blocks.